 The first time we headed to Meta was a bit of an adventure!
-When we got to the first town outside of Sant’ Agnello, David thought we were at the main piazza in Meta and decided we should get off in town and walk down to the beach.
-The shopping was great and we found the cheese grater we had been looking for that would create very fine grated cheese.
-Even with our offline maps we thought it was a short walk to the beach.
+When we got to the first town outside of Sant’ Agnello, David thought we were at the main piazza in Meta.
+He decided we should get off in town and walk down to the beach.
+The shopping was great and we found the cheese grater we wanted that created very fine grated cheese.
+Even with our offline map app we thought it was a short walk to the beach.

 The La Conca restaurant that ran our beach concession offered a full lunch menu including a good house wine.
 We took our time over lunch, figuring the hour out of the sun would help to cool us down.

 On the second trip, we made it confidently as locals.
 It was now a little colder and there were less people at the beach.
 Some locals were dressed in full autumn clothes (long pants and sweaters) while they lay on the beach chairs.
-The hardier group of locals were lounging in bathing suits and the hard core swimmers (including David) were still doing laps in the bay.
+The hardier group of locals lounged in bathing suits and the hard core swimmers (including David) did laps in the bay.

 Day Tripping Down The Amalfi Coast

 David wondered if we would get back to visit the Chestnut Festival in nearby Scala.
 The caves before Amalfi came into view as we neared the town.

-We let the other tourists push their way off and then departed the ferry to walk around Amalfi.
-Having explored the whole town the previous year, we didn’t need to seek out sights.
+We let the other tourists push their way off and then departed the ferry and walked around Amalfi.
+Having explored the whole town of Amalfi the previous year, we didn’t need to seek out sights.
 But rather we just wandered and relaxed.